| ↑↑ Home | ↑ Net & Web |

 Finally, if you use web services, you have to obey their terms of service,

 search engines do not.
-(Dogpile
+(Dogpile, a

 metasearch engine that includes Google results, does not seem to ban